odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 ### DI Container Definitions

-Create a new file for the container entries `config/container.php` and copy/paste this content:
+Create a new file for the DI container entries `config/container.php` and copy/paste this content:

 ```php